pschroedl/leapsound/README.md

 The Y axis is set to control the filter cutoff frequency, and X and Z control resonance and gain, respectively.

-The filters employed are all Web Audio API native biQuadFilterNodes.

 You can play with the demo here :  http://doesntexistyet-elasticbeanstalk.com

-The Web Audio API spec hasn't been around too long, and this contributed to some serious challenges.
-Particularly, the lack of documentation and examples that reflect the state of the current interface - as well as the existance outdated documentation and examples.

 This was also only partly the case with the Leap.js API  ( which has pretty good docs and some great examples ).
 The difficulties I encountered using the